hse-project/rfcs/rfcs/hse/0008-rework-cn-stats.md

 1. In `struct kvset_stats`, store `vlen` and `vcount` stats for each `enum kmd_vtype` and eliminate special named fields such as `nptombs`.
    - Advantages:
-     - Eliminates all problems identified in "Misleading Statistics".
+     - Eliminates all problems identified in [Misleading statistics](#Misleading-statistics).

 1. Store kvset-specific instances of the `one_stat_struct` in kvset hblocks and remove related data them from CNDB.